raspberrypi/documentation/remote-access/vnc/README.md

 vncserver :0 -geometry 1920x1080 -depth 24
 ```

-- Alternatively you could start the VNC server at a different display (e.g. ```:1```) but this would normally be a waste of resources.
+- Alternatively you could start the VNC server at a different display (e.g. ```:1```) in which case there is no need to stop lightdm.
+- In this case you have two X sessions running which would normally be a waste of resources.
 - Now, on your computer, install and run the VNC client:

   - On a Linux machine install the package `xtightvncviewer`: